neugierige/swift-style-guide/README.md

 ```

 ###Dot Notation
-Enums must be checked with `.` notation whenever they were used.
+Enums must be checked with `.` notation whenever they are used.
 In Swift 2.x it was possible to access enum cases without the `.` prefix

 #####Like This